Example Timings for Multiple Attractions

 Are toilets available?

 There are two toilet blocks on site including accessible facilities and baby changing facilities.
-These are located at the ticket entry point and by the Food Quarter.
+These are located at the ticket entry point and between the Food Quarter and Santa Experience.

 Will there be strobe lighting?